Hashomer Hatzair: Israel

 The movement has around 80 kenim all over Israel.
 A Knesset report in 2010 stated that there were around 7,000 official members, making Hashomer Hatzair the fifth largest youth movement in Israel by members.
 The main actions of the movement are regular activities for youth ages 9–18, education for the tnua values and social actions.

 Every year the movement has a conference for the whole "Gub" (Guf Boger, the guides of each ken, ages 15–18) to discuss a yearly topic related to Israeli society, the kenim, and the movement in general.
 At the end of the conference the members formulate the results of the discussions and chart the future of the movement.
 Examples of past topics include Zionism and peace, equality between genders, socialism, Judaism in Hashomer Hatzair, and so forth.

-After the 1948 Arab-Israeli War, the Hashomer Hatzair Workers Party merged with other left wing parties to form Mapam, which became the political party of both the youth movement and the Kibbutz Artzi federation.
-In Israel it was traditionally aligned with Mapam and later Meretz; however, it is not officially aligned with Meretz.
-After a recent merger of the Meretz-aligned Kibbutz Artzi Federation with the Labour Party's United Kibbutz Movement, Hashomer Hatzair is officially not aligned with either party, though by tradition, it is close in outlook to Meretz.
+After the 1948 Arab-Israeli War, the Hashomer Hatzair Workers Party merged with other left wing parties to form Mapam, a socialist party, which became the political party of both the youth movement and the Kibbutz Artzi federation.
+In Israel it was traditionally aligned with Mapam and later Meretz; however, it was not officially aligned with Meretz.
+After the merger of the Meretz-aligned Kibbutz Artzi Federation with the Labor Party's United Kibbutz Movement in 1999, Hashomer Hatzair did not officially align with either party, though by tradition, it was close in outlook to Meretz.